 For purely magnetically charged BHs, there are two types of dynamical perturbations which can be separated into two coupled differential equations \cite{Nomura:2020tpc}, i.e., (I) odd-parity gravitational perturbation $\chi_1$ and even-parity electromagnetic perturbation $\chi_2$ are coupled with each other, and (II) odd-parity electromagnetic perturbation $\delta A$ and even-parity gravitational perturbation $v_1$ are coupled with each other.
 In this case, the isospectrality of QNMs holds between the types (I) and (II) \cite{Nomura:2021efi}.
 Hence the two QNMs corresponding to the gravitational and electromagnetic degrees of freedom can be computed by using the perturbation equations in type (I) or (II).

 For BHs with mixed electric and magnetic charges, we derived the perturbation equations of motion in Eqs.~(\ref{per1})-(\ref{per4}) for the dynamical degrees of freedom $\delta A$, $\chi_1$, $\chi_2$, and $v_1$.
-Provided that $q_E \neq 0$ and $q_M \neq 0$, the four dynamical perturbations are coupled with each other.
+Provided that $q_E \neq 0$ and $q_M \neq 0$, the four dynamical perturbations are coupled with each other\footnote{After the initial submission of our manuscript to the arXiv, we became aware of the related work in \cite{Pereniguez:2023wxf}.
+In this paper, the author could decouple the perturbation equations of motion into those of generalized even and odd sectors, by properly introducing new perturbed variables.
+The potentials of generalized even- and odd-parity dynamical perturbations can be expressed in terms of gravitational and electromagnetic ``superpotentials'', whose property is analogous to the case of Schwarzschild BHs \cite{Chandrasekhar:1975nkd, Chandrasekhar:1985kt}.
+This suggests that the isospectrality of QNMs may hold even for BHs with the mixed electric and magnetic charges.
+In our paper, we showed that such a property indeed holds by solving the coupled differential equations of four dynamical perturbations.}.
 For high radial and angular momentum modes, we showed that the no-ghost conditions are trivially satisfied outside the external horizon, with the luminal propagation speeds of dynamical perturbations in both radial and angular directions.